Have you ever been to St. Johns, Canada!? Take a dive into my first two months studying high school in beautiful Canada.

 Toronto District School Board

-DISTRICT PROFILE With more than 588 schools, the Toronto District School Board (TDSB) is the English education school board for the city of Toronto.
-As the fourth-largest school board in North America, it is home to a number of high-performing high schools with numerous Specialist High Skills Major (SHSM) programs, French Immersion programs, AP courses, and International Baccalaureate Diploma schools.
+The Toronto District School Board (TDSB) is the English education school board for the city of Toronto.
+As the fourth-largest school board in North America, it is home to a number of high-performing high schools with numerous Specialist High Skills Major (SHSM) programs, French Immersion programs, and AP courses.
 FACILITIES Facilities vary from school to school, but state-of-the-art classrooms are consistent throughout the district.
 Most schools have on-site athletic facilities as well, including playing fields and outdoor running tracks.
 SPORTS AND ARTS There are plenty of athletic opportunities for students to engage in throughout the three athletic seasons.
-There are plenty of mainstream sports such as hockey, soccer, and track and field, as well as more unique sports, like dragon boat racing (invented at L’Amoreaux Collegiate Institute) and ultimate frisbee.
-The district also has a variety
+There are plenty of mainstream sports such as hockey, soccer, and track and field, as well as more unique sports, like dragon boat racing and ultimate frisbee.
+The district also has a variety of fine and performing arts.
+Fine arts examples include ceramics, photography, and painting, while performing arts include band, chorus,

 Ottawa Catholic School Board